Alejogb1/job-board/blog-data/how-can-a-contract-convert-a-given-gwei-amount-to-ethusd-without-recalculating-conversion-formulas-each-time.md

 id: "how-can-a-contract-convert-a-given-gwei-amount-to-ethusd-without-recalculating-conversion-formulas-each-time"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve definitely been down this road before, and it’s a common stumbling block when working with smart contracts and real-world data.
 We're aiming for a system where a smart contract can convert a given amount of gwei to its equivalent value in ETH, and then to USD, without performing redundant calculations each time.
 Think about it: having to recompute those conversion rates within the contract every operation would be incredibly gas-inefficient, and prone to external price fluctuations.
 So, let’s break this down, practically.

 The primary challenge here isn't the conversion itself – that's simple math.
-The real issue is how to get the current ETH/USD exchange rate *into* the contract reliably and cost-effectively.
+The real issue is how to get the current ETH/USD exchange rate _into_ the contract reliably and cost-effectively.
 Smart contracts, by design, can't directly access external data sources.
 We can’t just call an API from inside a solidity contract.
 This is where oracles become essential.
 Oracles act as bridges, bringing external data into the blockchain ecosystem.
 We'll rely on that to feed us the relevant exchange rate.

 I recall a project a few years back where we were building a decentralized prediction market.
 The outcome payouts obviously depended on the current USD value of ETH, and relying on user-submitted values was out of the question.
 We explored a few methods, eventually landing on a combination that was both secure and efficient.
 The core principle is to use an oracle to fetch the ETH/USD price and then store that within the contract.
-We *only* update this price when needed (based on some predefined criteria) and use the cached price for our conversions.
+We _only_ update this price when needed (based on some predefined criteria) and use the cached price for our conversions.
 This way, we only pay the gas cost associated with the oracle call when a price update is required.

 Here’s the breakdown and how it’s implemented in code, piece by piece:

 **First, the basic conversion calculations:**

 The fundamental conversion between gwei and ETH is trivial: 1 ETH = 10^9 gwei, and we will store the ETH/USD rate as a `uint256` where an equivalent number will be multiplied by 10^8.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;